jbrandes/AmazonShopper/README.md

-# AmazonShopper
+# QuickCart
-A Python backend  will connect shoppers to the Amazon API and allow them to order items with a digital helper.
+A small Python program that uses a chatbot to create a grocery list for the user which can be found on their computer in a text file after the program has ended.